Department Website

 Program Requirements

-The major requires nine four-credit courses (36 credits) which must be completed with a grade of C or better as outlined below.
-The major allows students to design a course of study drawing on the offerings of the Center for Latin American and Caribbean Studies and the Department of Spanish and Portuguese, as well as courses in other departments and programs across the University, including anthropology, art history, cinema studies, comparative literature, economics, history, performance studies, politics, sociology, and more.
-Individual programs of study are planned with and approved by the director of undergraduate studies.
+The major requires nine 4-credit courses (36 credits) which must be completed with a grade of C or better as outlined below.
+Students must also demonstrate proficiency in two languages (see the bottom of this page).
+The major allows students to design a course of study drawing on the offerings of the Center for Latin American and Caribbean Studies and the Department of Spanish and Portuguese, as well as courses in other departments and programs across the University.
+Individual programs of study are planned with and approved by the director of undergraduate studies in the Department of Spanish and Portuguese.

 Course List